zwang695/alexa-skills-list/README.md

 *Alexa, ask UV Meter what is the UV index in Phoenix*

-Use UV Meter to get strength of sun’s UV rays in your city
+Use UV Meter to get strength of sun?s UV rays in your city

 ***